 CRDs in vertebrate lectins fall into a number of structurally distinct families.
 Of the eight well-established groups, four contain lectins that are predominantly intracellular and four contain lectins that generally function outside the cell.
 The intracellular lectins - calnexin family, M-type, L-type and P-type - are located in luminal compartments of the secretory pathway and function in the trafficking, sorting and targeting of maturing glycoproteins.
 The extracellular lectins - C-type, R-type, siglecs and galectins - are either secreted into the extracellular matrix or body fluids, or localized to the plasma membrane, and mediate a range of functions including cell adhesion, cell signalling, glycoprotein clearance and pathogen recognition.
 Recent findings point to the existence of additional new groups of animal lectins - F-box lectins, ficolins, chitinase-like lectins, F-type lectins and intelectins - some of which have roles complementary to those of the well-established lectin families.

-protein trimer with oligosaccharide ligands
+Model of mannose-binding protein trimer with oligosaccharide ligands

 Adapted from Weis WI and Drickamer K (1994) Structure, 2:1227-40